SteamerTeam/steamer-pluginutils/README.md

 		- `config`, config object, default: `{}`
 		- `isJs`, config file format json or js, default: `false`
 		- `isForce`, is force to overwrite, default: `false`
+		- `targetName`, target file name, default will the the value of `this.pluginName`

 - readConfig
 	- Function